At St Mary’s College, we are passionate about our local environment and reducing our ecological footprint, one step at a time.

 Within the College student cohort there are a number of students who have food allergies ranging from very mild to serious.
 As part of its duty of care to students, the College actively promotes allergy awareness and has an Anaphylaxis Policy to respond to any incident of an allergic reaction.

 Please note that packaged drinks have been discontinued, instead offering hot beverages and juice to Senior School students (in a reusable cup).
 We encourage all students to drink water.

 Move Well Eat Well accreditation applies to the Junior School.

 The name Murphy’s was inspired by Mother Murphy who was the first Principal of St Mary’s College.

 In 1866, perceiving a great need in the fledgling colony for spiritual guidance, Bishop Daniel Murphy arranged for the Mother Superior of the Presentation Order (who happened to be his own sister), to travel from Ireland to bring Nano Nagle’s mission to far-off Hobart Town.

 On 3 February 1868, the small school of Mount St Mary’s (as we were then known) received its first pupils.

-This name was nominated by Wendy Forsyth, Director of Curriculum.
+This name was nominated by former staff member, Wendy Forsyth.